The Silent Circle

 Eduardo Kac

-The Silent Circle is a work of space art that reflects on the human experience based on the three fundamental phases in a person’s life: 1) Youth; 2) Maturity; 3) Elderhood.
-On a satellite equipped with screen and camera, orbiting the Earth at an altitude of 570 km above sea level, and designed to last three years, The Silent Circle poetically expresses the journey of human existence by matching the life cycle of the satellite with videos featuring these words: 1) MORNING; 2) MIDDAY; 3) MIDNIGHT.
-Each word has its own 2m 50s video beamed directly to the satellite and then back to Earth.
+The Silent Circle is a work of space art that engages the human experience based on the three fundamental phases in a person’s life: 1) Youth; 2) Maturity; 3) Elderhood.
+On one or more satellites equipped with a screen and camera, The Silent Circle poetically expresses the journey of human existence through AI-driven animations featuring these words: 1) MORNING; 2) MIDDAY; 3) MIDNIGHT.
+Each word has its own 2m 50s animation beamed directly to the satellite, where it is displayed, recorded, and then transmitted back to Earth as shot-in-space video.
 The three original labile videos show forms, colors, textures and letters morphing seamlessly into one another.
-Each word is seen in orbit at a corresponding moment in the satellite's time frame: 2024; 2025; 2026.
+Each part of this temporal triptych is seen in orbit in a phased spaceborne journey: 2024; 2025; 2026.

-The work consists of the SCA-1 satellite hosting three AI videos that I conceived and produced specifically for this satellite; they only have the intended meaning when seen through its camera in space.
+The work consists of the SCA-1 and SCA-2 satellites hosting three AI animations that I conceived and produced specifically for these satellites; they only have the intended meaning when seen through the perspective of the in-space camera.
 While in orbit, The Silent Circle embodies and is embodied by the satellite.
-The plenitude of its expressiveness takes place as duration, i.e., throughout the lifecycle of the satellite.
-The first part of the work (MORNING) has orbited the Earth in 2024.
-The second orbit (MIDDAY) will be implemented in 2025; the third and last orbit (MIDNIGHT) will take place in 2026.
+The plenitude of its expressiveness takes place as duration, i.e., throughout the three year period that poetically encapsulates a human lifetime.
+Mission activations were implemented as planned in 2024 (MORNING), 2025 (MIDDAY), and 2026 (MIDNIGHT).

-I produced one video for each word: 1) MORNING; 2) MIDDAY; 3) MIDNIGHT.
-In each video, colorful renditions of these words morph into each other, as illustrated below.
+I produced one animation for each word: 1) MORNING; 2) MIDDAY; 3) MIDNIGHT.
+In each animation, colorful renditions of these words morph into each other, as illustrated by the stills below.

 2024